-The MND New Zealand Research Fund was established in 2015, following the first nationwide Walk 2 D’Feet MND.
-We are indebted to Dr Claire Reilly for her passion and vision in creating the fund.
+The MND New Zealand Research Fund was established in 2015.
 The goal of the fund is to encourage, support, and generate interest in the creation of New Zealand based MND research.
 We will only support quality research that has ethical approval.

 MND New Zealand proudly helps fund vital research at the Centre for Brain Research at The University of Auckland and supports the latest genetics study.
 Dr Emma Scotter (Centre for Brain Research, The University of Auckland), Dr Richard Roxburgh (Neurogenetics Clinic, Auckland City Hospital), and collaborators are recruiting for a study of the genetics of motor neurone disease in New Zealand.
 Dr Scotter says, “We invite people with MND (familial or sporadic, total 300 people) and people without MND and no family history of MND (total 30 people) to participate.”